 I live overseas and would like to become a flight attendant.
 Can your products help me?

 Our products will help you with the application and interview process at any airline, not just the ones in the U.S. In addition, not every airline in the U.S. requires that you be a U.S. citizen.
-For example, Southwest Airlines and AirTran will accept you if you have the right to work in the U.S. according to the Immigrations Act of 1986.
+Some airlines will accept you if you have the right to work in the U.S. according to the Immigrations Act of 1986.

 I have a DWI (Driving While Intoxicated) on my record which occurred many years ago.
 Will this disqualify me from becoming a flight attendant?

 Do not be discouraged because you have a misdemeanor on your record.
 Every airline will conduct a background check, but that does not mean an automatic disqualification.
 Matters such as this are basically handled on a case by case basis.
 If you have a strong interview and have many attributes that would make you a good flight attendant, then the airline may overlook the charge, especially since it was so long ago.
 We have several members that have gone through the interview process with DWIs on their records and they were ultimately hired.